-Jack the Ripper is perhaps the most researched serial killer in history, and judging by the sheer horror of the crimes he committed, that’s not surprising.
-One of the most chilling examples of his handiwork is the Jack the Ripper murder scene photo of Mary Jane Kelly, his fifth andarguably his final victim.
-This is pretty much the only Victorian crime scene photo of a Ripper murder known to exist.
+Jack the Ripper is perhaps the most infamous and researched serial killer in history.
+Some of the most chilling examples of his handiwork are the photographs taken at the murder scene of Mary Jane Kelly, his fifth and perhaps final victim.
+These are essentially the only photos of a Ripper crime scene known to exist.

-In 1888, an unknown killer murdered poor women in the East End of London, an over-crowded, poverty-stricken corner of the city.
-The press quickly dubbed this murderer “Jack the Ripper,” and London remained on edge while the police hunted for and failed to apprehend the serial killer.
-Jack the Ripper’s identity remains shrouded in mystery - and, let’s face it: it will probably stay that way forever - and historians can’t even 100% agree on just how many women he murdered.
-The so-called “canonical five” victims - the ones that most people agree on - were Mary Ann "Polly" Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes, and Mary Jane Kelly, and their lives were complex and fascinating.
+In 1888, an unknown man murdered poor and disenfranchised women in the East End of London, an over-crowded, poverty-stricken corner of the city.
+The press quickly dubbed the perpetrator “Jack the Ripper,” and the whole of London remained on edge while the police hunted for and failed to apprehend the wanted man.
+Jack the Ripper’s identity remains shrouded in mystery and will most likely remain so for the foreseeable future.
+Historians even have difficulty agreeing on the number of women he targeted.
+The so-called “canonical five” – the victims on whom most people agree – were Mary Ann "Polly" Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes, and Mary Jane Kelly.

-Kelly was murdered in her room at 13 Miller's Court in the early hours of November 9, 1888.
-Though it is debatable whether Kelly was Jack the Ripper’s final victim or not, it is true that her corpse was actually photographed at the scene of the cold-blooded crime.
-Warning: photographs of Mary Kelly's murder scene are quite difficult to look at since they display unsettling details.
-The sheer barbarism of the attack on Kelly, however, is an important reminder that violence against women has a long and tragic history.
+The last of these five, Mary Jane Kelly, was killed in her room at 13 Miller's Court in the early hours of November 9, 1888.
+Though whether or not Kelly was Jack the Ripper’s final target is debatable, her body was actually photographed at the scene, unlike those of the other four women.
+While the photographs of the scene are quite graphic, they allow a clear historical understanding of Jack the Ripper's actions and of the tragic history of violence against women.

-Mary Kelly was not the only Ripper victim to have been photographed.
-The other four canonical victims – Mary Ann Nichols, Annie Chapman, Elizabeth Stride, and Catherine Eddowes – were photographed in the mortuary, usually after their bodies had been stitched back together.
-Kelly was, however, the only one to be photographed in the crime scene.
-Moreover, the photograph shows Kelly largely as she appeared to police, giving a sense of the true horror and scale of the murders that the mortuary images do not always represent.
+The other four canonical victims – Mary Ann Nichols, Annie Chapman, Elizabeth Stride, and Catherine Eddowes – were photographed in the mortuary, usually after their wounds had been stitched back together.
+Kelly, however, was the only one to be photographed at the crime scene.
+Moreover, the photograph shows Kelly largely as she appeared to police, displaying the true horror of her demise.

-Instead of relying on photographic evidence, newspapers often rendered sketches of the scenes when they published articles about the murders.
-Often, these drawings were highly stylized and sensationalized, in the hopes of selling papers.
-These drawings were by no means accurate depictions of crime scenes.
-But they are interesting windows into how the public may have imagined the murders.
+Instead of relying on photographic evidence, newspapers often rendered sketches of the scenes when they published articles on the Ripper killings.
+Often, these drawings were highly stylized in order to sell more papers, and thus were highly inaccurate to the actual scenes.
+These sketches do, however, provide insight into how the incidents were presented to the public as events unfolded.

-The mortuary photographs and Kelly murder scene are important for another reason: they are the first photographic evidence of sex crimes.
+The mortuary photographs and those of Kelly's body are also noteworthy because they are the first photographic evidence of sex crimes.

-All of Jack the Ripper's other victims had been murdered outside.
-Annie Chapman's body, for example, was found in the backyard of 29 Hanbury Street, and Catherine Eddowes had been killed in Mitre Square.
-The public nature of these horrific crimes is partly what made them so terrifying to Londoners.
-Moreover, the dim gas lights that dotted the East End of London only provided about 6 feet of light, offering a convenient cover of darkness for many criminals.
+All of the canonical five besides Kelly were found outdoors.
+Annie Chapman's body, for example, was found in the backyard of 29 Hanbury Street, and Catherine Eddowes met her end in Mitre Square.
+The public nature of these incidents was part of what made them truly terrifying to Londoners.
+Moreover, the dim gas lights that dotted the East End of London only provided about a 6-foot radius of light, offering a convenient cover of darkness for many evildoers.

-Since Mary Kelly was murdered in the privacy of her own room at Miller's Court, many have speculated that it allowed Jack the Ripper to go about his grisly work and mutilate her body without the possibility of interruption.
-Indeed, police assumed that Jack the Ripper had to flea the scene of Elizabeth Stride's murder on September 30 in Berner Street before he could complete cutting up her corpse because he was "interrupted" by a passerby.
+Since Kelly was murdered in her own room at Miller's Court, many have speculated that the unparalleled privacy allowed Jack the Ripper to conduct his grisly work without the possibility of interruption.
+In fact, police assumed that Jack the Ripper had to flee Berner Street on September 30th before he was finished violating Elizabeth Stride's remains because he was "interrupted" by a passerby.